VinciProtocol/vinci-protocol/README.md

 `npm run test`

-Sometimes it will report an error likes:
+Sometimes it will report an error like this:

 `Error: Cannot find module './test-suites/__setup.spec.ts'`

-You can safe ignore it.
-The result of test is above that line.
+It's not an error.
+You could just ignore it.
+The result of the test run is above that line.